SomeInterestingUserName/ezplot/README.md

 # ezplot
-A super-simple command-line based plotter for `matplotlib`.
+A super-simple command-line plotter based on `matplotlib`.
 Graphs numbers piped to it, separated by newlines.

 Usage: `blah | python3 ezplot.py` where `blah` is a command or program that prints numerical data to `stdout`.